hencefarthing/hencefarthing.github.io/_posts/2018/10/2018-10-20-out-of-place.md

 # Thanks

 That's all for now!
-Potential more updates to follow :) Hope you enjoyed this story :)
+Potential more updates to follow.
+Hope you enjoyed the story :)

 ![image](/images/biker-zone.jpeg)